caltechNTseminar/caltechNTseminar.github.io/README.md

 **Computing crystalline deformation rings via the Taylor-Wiles-Kisin patching method**

 A celebrate Crystalline deformation rings play an important role in Kisin's proof of the Fontaine-Mazur conjecture for GL2 in most cases.
 One crucial step in the proof is to prove the Breuil-Mezard conjecture on the Hilbert-Samuel multiplicity of the special fiber of the crystalline deformation ring.
 In pursuit of formulating a horizontal version of the Breuil-Mezard conjecture, we develop an algorithm to compute arbitrarily close approximations of crystalline deformation rings.
 Our approach, based on reverse-engineering the Taylor-Wiles-Kisin patching method, aims to provide detailed insights into these rings and their structural properties, at least conjecturally.

+<a name="nov14"></a>
+### _November 14, Lea Beneish_
+**Degree $d$ points on curves**

+Given a plane curve $C$ defined over $\mathbb{Q}$, when the genus of the curve is greater than one, Faltings' theorem tells us that the set of rational points on the curve is finite.
+It is then natural to consider higher degree points, that is, points on this curve defined over fields of degree $d$ over $\mathbb{Q}$.
+We ask for which natural numbers $d$ are there points on the curve in a field of degree $d$.
+For positive proportions of certain families of curves, we give results about which degrees of points do not occur.
+This talk is based on joint work with Andrew Granville.

 <a name="nov19"></a>
 ### _November 19, Shubhodip Mondal_